Chapter 5. COM Servers

 Component Registrar object.
 This is a COM-createable class that

-implements the IComponentRegistrar
+implements the IComponentRegistrar interface.
+At one

 time, Microsoft Transaction Server was going to use the Component